 With an an interest only mortgage you pay only interest and no principal during the first three, five, seven or ten years of the mortgage, which is called the interest only period, and then loan converts into an amortizing mortgage and you pay both principal and interest for the remainder of the mortgage, and the interest rate is subject to change.
 Interest only mortgages are often referred to as 3/1, 5/1, 7/1 or 10/1 Interest Only ARMs (IO ARMs) with the first number indicating the length of the interest only period and the second number indicating how frequently the interest rate can change during the adjustable rate period.
 For example, with a 7/1 interest only mortgage, you pay only interest at a fixed interest rate for the first seven years of the loan and then you pay both interest and principal plus your mortgage rate is subject to change and potentially increase on an annual basis for the remaining 23 years of the loan.

 Your monthly payment during the interest only period of an interest only mortgage is lower because you do not pay any principal.
 Additionally, the interest rate for an interest only mortgage during the interest only period is typically lower than the rate for a 30 year fixed rate mortgage.
-A lower interest rate and monthly payment allows you to qualify for a larger mortgage amount as compared to other types of mortgages such as a fixed rate or adjustable rate mortgage (ARM).
+A lower interest rate and monthly payment allow you to qualify for a larger mortgage amount as compared to other types of mortgages such as a fixed rate or adjustable rate mortgage (ARM).
 The ability to afford a larger mortgage is one of the key benefits of an interest only loan.
+Use our Interest Only Mortgage Qualification Calculator to understand the higher loan amount you can afford.

 Some lenders apply tougher mortgage qualification requirements for interest only mortgages.
 For example, lenders may apply a lower loan-to-value (LTV) ratio requirement for interest only mortgages which means borrowers are required to make a larger down payment or have more equity in their homes.
 Some interest only mortgage lenders also require borrowers to have higher credit scores.
 Additionally, following the collapse of the real estate market, many lenders stopped offering interest only mortgages due to new mortgage regulations and other considerations.
 Borrowers may need to contact multiple lenders to find one that offers interest only mortgages and borrowers should be sure to understand the lender's qualification requirements before moving forward with their mortgage.